splunk-soar-connectors/microsoftdefenderforendpoint/README.md

 [get installed software](#action-get-installed-software) - Retrieve a collection of installed software related to a given device ID
 [restrict app execution](#action-restrict-app-execution) - Restrict execution of all applications on the device except a predefined set
 [list indicators](#action-list-indicators) - Retrieve a collection of all active Indicators
+[get indicator](#action-get-indicator) - Retrieve an Indicator entity by its ID
 [submit indicator](#action-submit-indicator) - Submit or Update new Indicator entity
+[update indicator](#action-update-indicator) - Update an existing Indicator entity
+[update indicator batch](#action-update-indicator-batch) - Update or create a batch of Indicator entities
+[get file alerts](#action-get-file-alerts) - Retrieve alerts related to a specific file hash
+[get device alerts](#action-get-device-alerts) - Retrieve all alerts related to a specific device
+[get user alerts](#action-get-user-alerts) - Retrieve alerts related to a specific user
+[get domain alerts](#action-get-domain-alerts) - Retrieve alerts related to a specific domain address
 [delete indicator](#action-delete-indicator) - Delete an Indicator entity by ID
 [run query](#action-run-query) - An advanced search query
 [get domain devices](#action-get-domain-devices) - Retrieve a collection of devices that have communicated to or from a given domain address